Jump to accessibility statement Skip to content

 Lecturer in Criminology, SFHEA

-I am currently interested in researching how the term ‘vulnerability’ is understood and navigated in custody suites in the UK, as well as the experiences of people within custody settings.
-I am a co-investigator on a UKRI Policy Support funded project exploring the experiences of trans and non-binary people in custody in the UK.
+I am currently interested in topics exploring vulnerability, legitimacy, and power in the criminal justice system, including how the term ‘vulnerability’ is understood and navigated in police custody suites in the UK.
+I am currently a co-investigator on a UKRI Policy Support-funded project exploring the experiences of trans and non-binary people in custody in the UK and a research partner on a project adopting an institutional ethnographic approach.
+Other works include applying an intersectional lens to gender and age in relation to the current human rights situation for transgender and non-binary populations in the UK.

 Teaching and supervision

-I currently teach across the social sciences on the BSc Criminology, MSc Inequality and Society, and the MSc Leadership in Criminal Justice and Policing.
-I also supervise dissertations in Criminology.
+I currently teach across social sciences including BSc Criminology, BSc Sociology, MSc Inequality and Society, and MSc Leadership in Criminal Justice and Policing.
+I also supervise dissertations across both undergraduate and masters provisions.

 I am the module leader for: